earthly/website/blog/_posts/2023-07-05-pulumi-with-eks-and-go.md

  - GO
  - Cloud
  - Infrastructure
+excerpt: "Learn how to use Pulumi and Go to provision an Amazon S3 bucket and an Amazon Elastic Kubernetes Service (EKS) cluster.
+This tutorial walks you through the steps required to set up your environment and create the necessary infrastructure, providing a hands-on introduction to Infrastructure as Code with Pulumi and AWS EKS for Go developers."
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and, therefore, faster.
 Earthly is open-source and written in Go.
 So if you're interested in a simpler way to build, [check us out](/).**